MichaelCurrin/track-my-life/README.md

 The kind of records I look to track for myself daily activities, mood, habits, goals, drinking water and driving/petrol.
 The idea is to track all of these in my own system, so that I can customise and centralise the creation of my personal data, then combine it however I wish when reporting and analysing it.

-I am developing and hosting the app on https://pythonanywhere.com.
-I currently have the site password protected but will share at some stage.
+I am developing and hosting the app on https://pythonanywhere.com for my own private use, but this could be expanded publically with improved functionality and a lot of security and privacy enhancements.

 ## Table of Contents